Free financial accounting 1 revision

 Free Financial Accounting revision question & answers-ATD 1

-1 / 16
+1 / 25

-Category: ATD 1-Financial Accounting
+Category: ATD 1-Introduction to Financial Accounting

-2. Luka, a civil servant, has plans to be self-employed.
-As at 31 may 2019, Luka had saved kshs 360,000 to start a business.
-He started his business on Kisumu on June 1, 2019.His transactions for the month of June were as follows:
+1. Luka, a civil servant, has plans to be self-employed.
+As at 31 May 2019, Luka had saved KES 360,000, to start a business.
+He started his business in Kisumu on June 1, 2019.
+His transactions for June were as follows:

 Business transactions